CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/frequency-analysis.md

 ```

 The only version that shows a statistically robust response is the 1000
 meter model.
-The other s are not significant.
+The others are not significant.

 Now we run similar models on the square root of percent cover.